-Geometry and Construction is designed specifically for student interested in Pre-Engineering, Architecture, Interior Design, Landscape Architecture, Construction and Building Trades, and Surveying.
-By integrating Geometry and Construction into one learning environment, students experience the direct correlation between math and construction.
+Geometry and Design is designed specifically for student interested in Pre-Engineering, Architecture, Interior Design, Landscape Architecture, Construction and Building Trades, and Surveying.
+By integrating Geometry and Design into one learning environment, students experience the direct correlation between math and design.
 Word problems from a math book become real-world experiences in the building process.
 Students learn tool safety, problem solving, drawing interpretation, and are exposed to practical skills in building and carpentry trades through the large building project all while learning the core geometry concepts.
 Students will use coordinate geometry in the study of area perimeter, volume, transformations, congruence, Pythagorean theorem, similar figures, trigonometry, quadrilateral properties, circle properties, logic, and functions.
 Students do not need to have previous construction experience.
-This class meets two periods back to back each semester.